NOAA-GSL/-geoflow-data-converter/README.md

 cd geoflow-data-converter
 ```

-2. Edit your UGRID JSON file as specified in the `README-ugrid.md` file.
+2. Edit your UGRID JSON file as described in the `README-json.md` file.

-3. Edit the batch job script `gf-data-converter.sh` to point to your UGRID JSON file by replacing the filename `ugrid-3D.json` with your UGRID `.json` filename in the following line:
+3. Edit the batch job script `gf-data-converter.sh` to point to your input `.json` file by replacing the filename `ugrid-3D.json` in the following line:
 ```
 ./bin/main ugrid-3D.json
 ```